publicdocs/uscode/assets/md/titles/usc25/us/usc/t25/ch43/schII/ptA/m__us_usc_t25_s4135.md

     (b) __Exception__

-        Notwithstanding subsection (a) of this section, housing assisted pursuant to [section 4131(b)(2) of this title][/us/usc/t25/s4131/b/2] shall be considered affordable housing for purposes of this chapter.
+        Notwithstanding subsection (a), housing assisted pursuant to [section 4131(b)(2) of this title][/us/usc/t25/s4131/b/2] shall be considered affordable housing for purposes of this chapter.

     (c) __Applicability__